UWASL/NIFTY/README.md

 Usage
 -------
-There are two main excutables.
-Herems and Partitioner.
+There are two main executables.
+Nifty and Partitioner.
 Nifty is the fault tolerance layer that protects against partial network partitions, whereas Partitioner is a simple tool that can be used to inject partial partitions (for testing purposes).
-Both of these requre OVS and assume the bridge is called br0 (see setup above).
+Both of these require OVS and assume the bridge is called br0 (see setup above).

-The ```deploy``` direcotry contains script for deploying Nifty on a cluster.
+The ```deploy``` directory contains scripts for deploying Nifty on a cluster.

 Artifact Functional
 -------

-The ```example``` direcotry contains a simple example that demonstrates the functionality of Nifty.
+The ```example``` directory contains a simple example that demonstrates the functionality of Nifty.

 Results Reproduced
 -------

-The main claim we make with regard to our code, is that it can mask partial paritions without introducing high overhead.
+The main claim we make with regard to our code is that it can mask partial partitions without introducing high overhead.
-In our paper we show the negligable overhead Nifty has with HDFS, Kafka, RabbitMQ, and VoltDB.
+In our paper we show the negligible overhead Nifty has with HDFS, Kafka, RabbitMQ, and VoltDB.
-The direcotry ```Reproducing results``` contains our scripts to reproduce the results with two of the systems: HDFS and Kafka.
+The directory ```Reproducing results``` contains our scripts to reproduce the results with two of the systems: HDFS and Kafka.